 At Beacons Point, we work with clients across highly complex industries, and it's crucial the content we produce is well-informed, insightful, and answers their audiences’ pain points.

-Of course, we can't be subject matter experts in all industries, so we employ a journalistic approach to creating marketing content.
-We interview our clients' subject matter experts throughout our content process to gain a deeper understanding of each topic and create high-quality content that resonates.
+Instead of looking up how to become a subject matter expert in all industries, we employ a journalistic approach to creating marketing content.
+We figure out who our client's subject matter experts are and we interview them throughout our content process to gain a deeper understanding of each topic and create high-quality content that resonates.

 How to Use Interviews in Your Marketing and Content Process